 (b) the procedure specified in subregulation (1)(f) is taken to be complied with only if the label is signed by a person who is a guardian of the represented person.

-[Regulation 16H inserted in Gazette 28 Jan 2011 p.
+[Regulation 16H inserted: Gazette 28 Jan 2011 p.
 246-7.]

 16I.
 Sampler’s duties after taking bodily sample